 9. Shop by era

 It makes sense to look to the era that specialised in what you’re looking for.
-Think: 80s for jumpsuits, 90s for tailoring and 2000s for sportswear.
+Think: '80s for jumpsuits and padded shoulders, '90s for minimalist slips and tailoring, and the 2000s for sportswear and low-rise pieces.

-If you love second-hand, your seamstress will be someone you see more often than your family.
+If you love second hand, your local alteration shop will be a place you see more often than your family home.
 Have items nipped and tucked to exactly your body shape and, once you trust them, try getting a bit creative with the tailoring.
-Try buying a super oversized denim jacket and having the back taken in dramatically to create shape, or change an oversized mens shirt in to a dress.
+For example, you can buy a super oversized denim jacket and have the back taken in dramatically to create shape, or change an oversized men's shirt into a dress.
 The possibilities are endless!

 11. Know the sites